Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Global approach to generic germs

-Two collections of weakly compatible maps $\{\phi_i\}$ and $\{\phi'_{i'}\}$ are called {\it locally $L$-equivalent}, if their union $\{\phi_i\}\cup\{\phi'_{i'}\}$ is a collection of weakly compatible maps.
-A map $f:M\to N$ is {\it locally $L$-equivalent} to the collection of of weakly compatible maps $\{\phi_i\}$, if the collections of of weakly compatible maps $\{\phi_i\}$ and $\{f\}$ are locally $L$-equivalent. \end{definition}
+Two collections of locally compatible maps $\{\phi_i\}$ and $\{\phi'_i\}$ are called {\it locally $L$-equivalent}, if their union $\{\phi_i\}\cup\{\phi'_i\}$ is a collection of locally compatible maps.
+A map $f:M\to N$ is {\it locally $L$-equivalent} to the collection of of locally compatible maps $\{\phi_i\}$, if the collection $\{\phi_i\}$ and the collection consisting of a single map $\{f\}$ are locally $L$-equivalent. \end{definition}

-One may think of a collection of weakly compatible germs as a global germ with variable target.
-A collection of weakly compatible germs is a ``most flexible'' way to set a germ with prescribed singularities, which is considered up to local $L$-equivalence.
-We present another one ``more rigid'' approach in \S\ref{s:stratumwise-systems}.
+One may think of a collection of locally compatible maps as a global map on $\bigcup U_i$ with variable target.